 Mission

-Currently, HABcore provides a safe and stable home to approximately 700 families, veterans, and individuals with special needs including 147 children, in three counties.
-According to the most recent Point-in-Time Count, there were over 10,000 homeless persons in New Jersey and 1053 in Monmouth/Ocean County combined.
+Currently, HABcore provides a safe and stable home and supportive housing services to approximately 800 families, veterans, and individuals with special needs including 147 children.
+According to the most recent Point-in-Time Count, there were over 13,748 homeless persons in New Jersey and 1,274 in Monmouth and Ocean Counties combined.

-For nearly 36 years, HABcore has been at the forefront of combating homelessness, responding to the growing needs of the most vulnerable members of our community.
-As we continue to expand our reach, our mission remains steadfast: to restore dignity, stability, and hope to those who need it most.
+For nearly 38 years, HABcore has been at the forefront of combating homelessness, responding to the growing needs of the most vulnerable members of our community.
+As we continue to expand our reach, our mission remains steadfast: to restore dignity, stability and hope to those who need it most.

 History